OfficeDev/Office-IT-Pro-Deployment-Scripts/Feature-Replicate-ODTUpdateSource/README_Replicate-ODTUpdateSource.md

 #ODT Server Replication

-This script will provide IT Pros with a way to manage ODT replication between a source server and a remote destination.
+This script will provide IT Pros a way to manage ODT replication between a source server and a remote destination.

 ###Pre-requisites

 1. A shared folder that will host the C2R builds.
 This will be referred to as the source.
-2. Remote shared folders that will replicate from the source.
+2. Remote shared folders that will replicate the source.
 3. A configuration.xml file used to poll the CDN for C2R builds.
 4. The setup.exe used to download the C2R builds from the CDN.